wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 How do your salespeople work?

-   * How do they get leads?
+   * How do they get leads? (target potential customers)
+   * How do they prioritize what leads they work on?
    * What do they have to do to get approval?
-   * Who helps them generate contracts?
+   * How much time does it take to do after-sale work like generating contracts and other back-office work?
-   * What statistics do sales managers have?
+   * What statistics do sales managers have to make decisions and anticipate customer needs?

 Are your people <strong>frustrated</strong> with efficiency-sapping conditions such as: